wakoliVotes/EasiDial-Care-GDSC-Solution-Challenge-2023/README.md

 <img width=100% height="380" src="https://user-images.githubusercontent.com/77758884/228333833-a2d4a207-1a83-4555-bf9e-14b0ea1e774b.jpeg" >

-## Google Solution Challenge Mobile App
+# EasiDial Care: Google Solution Challenge App

 ### Solution Challenge Project:

 - App that enables people to find the nearest hospitals around them and the mobile numbers of the hospitals ambulances which will make it easier to save lives.
 - The app gives information about nearest hospitals and ambulances.
-- There are contact information and if the hospitals have ambulance services.
+- There are contact information and if the hospitals have ambulance services or not.
 - There is a map view that allows the public to see nearest hospitals on the map
 - The map/location aspect uses Google Maps API